kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 git merge master
 ```

-Resolve the rebase-conflicts by appropriately accepting the incoming changes or the current changes.
+Resolve the merge-conflicts by appropriately accepting the incoming changes or the current changes.

 #### Step 3: